Skip to content

 • Vertical SaaS: You are building for a highly specialized vertical where each customer has unique workflow requirements that simply do not fit into a common, standardized data model.

 Prismatic offers a robust low-code visual designer alongside its SDK.
 It handles infrastructure concerns like OAuth token refreshes, retry logic, and monitoring at the platform level.
 G2 reviewers consistently praise its developer experience and the ability for non-technical team members to build integrations.
-One Prismatic customer reported scaling from 30 to 75 integrations in months while keeping the same team size.
+Karbon scaled from 30 to 75 integrations in a few months while maintaining the same team size and freeing engineering resources to focus on core product development.

 The primary trade-off with this approach is that every integration flow requires dedicated logic.
 Adding HubSpot support means building a HubSpot workflow.
 Adding Salesforce means building a Salesforce workflow.
 Even if you use pre-built templates, someone has to wire up the specific fields, handle the specific API quirks, and maintain the workflow when the upstream API changes.
 At 50+ integrations, your team is managing 50+ distinct workflow artifacts.